 News & Events

-ELEF’s efforts are made possible by 19 endowed gifts along with dozens of annual donors, who give an average of about $400.
-To make a donation toward future ELEF grants, go here.
+ELEF’s impactful work is made possible by the generosity of 19 endowed gifts and dozens of annual donors, who contribute an average of $400 each.
+To make a donation toward future ELEF grants, go to: www.elef.us/donations

 East Lansing Educational Foundation Awards Two Students Weng Scholarship